« Back to main plant list

 Range Map View SEINet Range Map

 Description An aromatic plant that reseeds readily in the desert landscape.
-Distinguish perennial growing about a foot or so wide, and just about half as high.
-Golden flowers most anytime of year but especially in warm weather.
+A perennial growing about a foot or so wide, and just about half as high.
+Tiny golden flowers most anytime of year but especially in warm weather.
+Thread-like leaves that are extremely aromatic.
 Full sun, moderate to low water, hardy to 0°F. Larval food plant for the dainty sulfur (Nathalis iole).
 Nectar plant for many insects.
 Reseeds readily.
 Formerly known as Dyssodia pentacheata.